codefellows/seattle-dotnet-401d1/Class-07/Readme.md

   - What is `GetEnumerator()`?
       - You need your class iterate through with a for loop.

-- Foreach does not requires Ienumerable
+- Foreach does not requires IEnumerable
 - only requires a Ienumerator GetEnumerator();

 - *Enumerable* - means it can be iterated through